nemgreene/workoutBuddy/README.md

 ## API endpoints

-- `POST /quotes/post ` - create a new document containing a quote and the corresponding author.
+- `POST /updateDay ` - updateDay
+- `POST /template ` - loadJson from local files on server
+- `GET / blockInsert` - loadJson from local files on server and save to db
-- `GET /quotes/get ` - get all the quotes from the database.
+- `GET /schedule ` - get all days from DB.

 ## Getting started